Free-ranging dog: Quality of life

+Mortality rates of street dogs are very high, especially among puppies, with common causes of death including human activity (whether accidental or deliberate killing), attacks by other animals, malnutrition, and diseases.
+A study conducted on stray dogs in West Bengal found that only 19% of puppies born on the street survived until reproductive age.

 The presence of stray dogs can significantly impact the quality of life for humans in several ways.
 Barking, howling, and dog fights can disturb people, especially at night.
 The smell of dog urine, a result of territory marking, can become pungent among un-spayed or neutered dogs, and the presence of feces can lead to sanitation issues and health risks such as toxocariasis.
 Additionally, the fear of dog bites and attacks can cause anxiety and affect people's mobility and outdoor activities.

 Conversely, stray dogs' quality of life is also greatly affected by their interactions with humans.
 Stray dogs often struggle with food and water scarcity, and they are vulnerable to abuse and neglect.
 Lack of medical care leads to untreated injuries and diseases.
 Urban environments can be harsh and stressful, and encounters with humans can result in fear, injuries, and displacement.